Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Results

-\paragraph{Robustness to dataset variation} Globally trained neural codecs rely on the similarity of the test instances to the training data.
+Globally trained neural codecs rely on the similarity of the test instances to the training data.
 In comparison, we expect our finetuned models to be more robust under domain shift and to perform well across different test sets.
-To put this to the test, we evaluate the InstA-SSF models and low-latency baselines on different sequences, including two animated scenes from the Big Buck Bunny video.
-In Tbl.~\ref{tab:bd_rates} we report the compression performance as BD-rate savings relative to the HM reference codec, the corresponding RD curves can be found in Appendix~\ref{app:more_results}.
+To put this to the test, we evaluate the InstA-SSF models and P-frame baselines on different sequences, including two animated scenes from the Big Buck Bunny video.
+In Tbl.~\ref{tab:bd_rates}, \ref{tab:so_much_bd}, and \ref{tab:even_more_bd} we report the compression performance as BD-rate savings relative to the HM reference codec.

 We find that InstA performs strongly on all datasets.
 On the animated sequences, the global SSF18 baseline performs poorly relative to ffmpeg H.265, showing its susceptibility to domain shift.
 Our instance-adaptive models are much more robust to this shift and close the gap with classical codecs.
-We illustrate this performance improvement on example frames from the Big Buck Bunny video in Appendix~\ref{app:perceptual_quality} and provide reconstructed video data in the supplementary material.

 Instance-adaptive compression is particularly powerful for high-resolution data, where the model-rate overhead is amortized over more pixels.
 We test whether InstA still works at a lower resolution by evaluating on the HEVC class~C test sequences, which have 81\,\% less pixels per frame than the Full-HD sequences.
-As shown in Appendix~\ref{app:more_results}, InstA indeed performs worse relative to the baselines than on the higher-resolution data.
-Nevertheless, InstA-SSF18 still is among the best neural codecs.
+Indeed, InstA performs worse relative to the baselines than on the higher-resolution data, but it still is among the best neural codecs.

 To further quantify our robustness to test data characteristics, we investigate the effect of the video framerate on the model performance.
+By studying the performance of global and instance-adaptive SSF models on temporally subsampled videos, we confirm that instance-adaptive model is more robust to this variation as well.
 In Appendix~\ref{app:ablations} we study the performance of global and instance-adaptive SSF models on temporally subsampled videos and again find that the instance-adaptive model is more robust to variations than the global SSF model.
 While these ablations do not cover all realistic variations, they serve as examples of dataset characteristics that a global neural codec is likely sensitive to.